blorente/naylang-documentation/src/testing_methodology.md

 Testing the Evaluation
 ------

 The `ExecutionEvaluator` was one of the more complicated parts of the system to test, since it's closely tied to both the object model and the abstract representation of the language.
-In addition to that, it is very useful to be able to make assertions about the internal state of the evaluator after evaluating a node, which goes against the standard practice of testing an object's interface, and not it's internal state.
-This problem required the `ExecutionEvaluator` to be able to make queries about it's state, and modify it (namely, the current scope and the partial result), which later proved useful when implementing user-defined method evaluation.
+In addition to that, it is very useful to be able to make assertions about the internal state of the evaluator after evaluating a node, which goes against the standard practice of testing an object's interface, and not its internal state.
+This problem required the `ExecutionEvaluator` to be able to make queries about its state, and modify it (namely, the current scope and the partial result), which later proved useful when implementing user-defined method evaluation.

 The test structure of the evaluator is probably one of the lengthiest ones in the project, since the evaluation of every node has to be tested, and some nodes need more than one test case (e.g. `Requests`), which can be either field or method requests.